Cranberry Salad is the perfect addition for your big holiday dinner this year.

 After washing some fresh cranberries, you're going to chop them up.
 A few pulses in a food processor work perfectly.

-Next, you will pare and core a few apples, then finely dice them and add to the fresh cranberries.
+Next, you will pare and core a few apples, then finely dice them and add them to a mixing bowl with the fresh cranberries.

 For this cranberry salad, you will dissolve a packet of either cherry gelatin or strawberry gelatin into a cup of hot water.